Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

 Yes!
 At least according to Andy Wilman, the former Top Gear producer who is now working on the Grand Tour.
 Wilman already wrote on Instagram in July:

-Given that only half a year has passed since the date of the entry, it seems to take a year and a half to finish filming – which means fans can count on another season or two of the Grand Tour!
+Given that only half a year has passed since the date of the entry, it seems to take another year and a half to finish filming – which means fans can expect another season or two of the Grand Tour!

 What happened in season 4 of the Grand Tour?

-The fourth season of the Grand Tour saw some major changes in format, with the show moving from traditional Top Gear-style live audience set-up to something more focused on adventure and discovery.
+In the fourth season of the Grand Tour, some important changes were made to the format.
+The show shifted from traditional live gear in the top gear style to something more focused on adventure and exploration.

 That means they scrapped the popular “tent studio”.
 Clarkson told the audience at the end of season three, “Even though the tent is gone, the Grand Tour continues.”